opencollective/opencollective/rfcs/013-utility-first-css-framework.md

   - We also have "utility components" (Flex/Grid/Box/P/H1/etc) - see example and more on these below
 - Naming things is hard - and `styled-components` require you to name (and break out from the jsx return statement) a lot of elements just to apply styling.
 See example below.
 - Currently lack an approach to utilize already styled components from external sources (except for Material UI - which has it's own drawbacks)
-- Performance - processing styled components has substantial cost
+- Performance - processing styled components has substantial cost, especially for dynamic components
 - Tailwind has gained a lot of traction in the last few years and is now a [more popular](https://ossinsight.io/analyze/styled-components/styled-components?vs=tailwindlabs%2Ftailwindcss#overview) option than styled-components.
 It has a rich ecosystem.
 - Filtering style props on components has been [historically difficult](https://styled-components.com/docs/api#shouldforwardprop).
 Even though a new pattern appeared since that filters props starting with a `$` (e.g. `<P $marginTop={8} />`) automatically, this problem simply doesn't exist with Tailwind.
 - Tailwind provides some [accessibility helpers](https://tailwindcss.com/docs/screen-readers) out of the box